andrewangbl/recall-ai-bot/README.md

 - Contributions and feature enhancements are welcome.
 Please fork this repository, make your changes, and submit a pull request with a detailed description of the proposed changes.
 # recall-ai-bot

+# Notes:

+Yes, you can deploy this project to AWS and still use the OS package, as well as upload and use source videos.
+However, you'll need to make some adjustments to your setup and code.
+Here's how you can approach this: